khectors/Pincloud/README.md

 # Pincloud
-Module for determining if a point lies in a 3D point cload
+Module for determining if a point lies in a 3D point cloud